 In cold temperatures even a small trickle can cause water in the pipe to freeze.

-Most stop taps are fitted under the kitchen sink or stairs and close by turning clockwise.
+Find the stop tap in your property and make sure you can turn it off.
+Most stop taps are fitted under the kitchen sink or stairs and can be turned off by turning clockwise.

-If your property is going to be empty for long periods, turn off the water at the stop tap and consider draining down the system so there is no water left in the pipes.
-Keep a separate supply of drinking water for emergencies.
+Minimise draughts and shut doors and windows to unheated parts of the home.
+If your property is going to be empty for long periods, turn off the water at the stop tap and consider draining your pipes (by opening your taps while the stop tap is off).